Aiud Prison: The Communist era

 "Aiud Prison is one of the largest and harshest in Rumania.
 No letters or packages from home are allowed political prisoners, except that they are occasionally allowed to write home for winter clothing. [...]
 Punishment consists of confinement in the "reserve," a box almost without air; forced labor; or labor on the famous Danube–Black Sea Canal."
 In his memoirs, Give us each day our daily prison, Ion Ioanid recounts the 12 years he spent in the prisons and labor camps of Communist Romania.
 He notes that Aiud's isolation from the outside world was the most severe, and states: "Its reputation was well established.
 The prison of all prisons.
 It became a symbol.
 The Holy of Holies."

+In 1951, two of the detainees, Mircea Vulcănescu and Nicolae Mărgineanu, planned a mass escape of the prisoners, so that, once they were free, they would contact the anti-communist resistance in the mountains.
+However, not all the detainees agreed, and in late December, only three of them—aviators Tudor Greceanu and Gheorghe Spulbatu and journalist Valeriu Șirianu—managed to escape; caught soon after, the latter two were subsequently executed.

 From 1945 to 1948, the director of Aiud Prison was Alexandru Guțan; during his tenure, the first re-education program in Communist Romania took place there.
 According to his testimony (available in the archives of the National Council for the Study of the Securitate Archives), "work of political diversion that would lead to discord and crushing one another" was necessary.
 While Ștefan Koller was the prison's commandant, from 1953 to 1958, the conditions were extremely harsh, and over 100 detainees died.
 Most deaths at Aiud occurred from 1958 to 1964, when the notorious Securitate Colonel Gheorghe Crăciun was in charge.